 Clay Risen just wrote a wonderful piece about the terroir of distilled spirits in the New York Times.
 I cannot criticize much, but I can certainly add to it.
 It should also be pointed out that the birectifier and its methods can help anyone out in pursuing the terroir concept with more than lip service.
 This is a tricky new topic and you have to admire anyone brave enough to wade into it in a major publication with a word count.

 As this discussion advances, we can start to get really nitty gritty with the science.
 First up in the article was differentiating three rye varietals by ethyl acetate content in the final spirit.
-Ethyl acetate is probably the most ordinary and basic congener in a spirit and typically an excess is cut away.
+Ethyl acetate is probably the most ordinary and basic congener in a spirit and typically an amount is cut away.
+This number will start low and increase to an equilibrium as spirits mature in a barrel (and there is tons of historical data).
 Role model distillation with the birectifier and the 1989 James Guymon lecture from Robert Léauté give us the best ideas of what the level should be.
-Other ideas, like my sensory sketches for apprentices (where I illustrate how to systematically vary congener categories), give a glimpse of what a spirit is like with elevated ethyl acetate and how it competes for attention with other features.
+Other ideas, like my sensory sketches for apprentices (where I illustrate how to systematically vary congener categories), give a glimpse of what a spirit is like with elevated ethyl acetate and how when in excess it competes for attention with other features.
 Birectifier methods teach us how to systematically modify cuts to hit targets for ethyl acetate without resorting to more heavy duty and expensive chemical analysis (which we should still strive for).

 Because excess ethyl acetate is cut away, if terroir was to be expressed in a spirit, in the ferment before distillation, nobility would be producing less of the ordinary congener.
 This would allow less cutting, and help justify distillation at a lower proof which is another marker of nobility.
 This isn’t always the case in other beverages, and for example, ciders often become distinct and fruitier if a yeast is selected to produce more ethyl acetate.